 A woman who is emotionally, romantically, and/or physically attracted to other women.
 People who are lesbians need not have had any sexual experience; it is the attraction that helps determine orientation.

-An acronym that collectively refers to individuals who are lesbian, gay, bisexual, or transgender.
-It is sometimes stated as “GLBT” (gay, lesbian, bi, and transgender).
-Occasionally, the acronym is stated as “LGBTA” to include people who are asexual or allies, “LGBTQ,” with “Q” representing queer or questioning, or “LGBTI,” with the “I” representing intersex.
+An acronym that collectively refers to individuals who are lesbian, gay, bisexual, transgender, with “Q” representing queer or questioning.
+Sometimes you'll see the letter “I” representing intersex.

 A negative term often incorrectly used to describe the lives of people who are LGBTQ.
 The term is disliked because it implies that being LGBTQ is a choice.